 |Mass wedding goes ahead in Korea despite coronavirus

-Six thousand couples did not let the coronavirus deter them from celebrating their happy day.
-The brides and grooms attended a mass wedding ceremony in South Korea on Friday, despite the health scare from the coronavirus.
-The couples came from sixty countries around the world to attend.
-There were 24,000 guests at the wedding; some renewing their marriage vows and others watching loved ones tie the knot.
-The church was prepared for the large-scale event.
-Staff handed out sanitizer and surgical masks to all attendees.
+Six thousand couples decided not to let the coronavirus deter them from celebrating their happy day.
+The multiple brides and grooms attended a mass wedding ceremony in South Korea's Unification Church on Friday, in spite of the health scare from the coronavirus in neighbouring China.
+The couples jetted in from sixty countries around the world to attend their wedding.
+The newlyweds were joined by 24,000 guests; some renewing their marriage vows and others watching friends and family tie the knot.
+The church seemed well prepared for such a large-scale event as staff handed out hand sanitizer and surgical masks to all attendees.
 They also checked the temperature of the couples.

-The Unification Church is famous for its mass weddings.
-It was founded in 1954 and the weddings started in 1961.
-Hundreds of thousands of couples have walked down the aisle.
-Some couples were matched and met for the first time at the ceremony.
-One newlywed spoke about marrying amid the spread of the coronavirus.
-He said: "I'm very happy to attend this deeply blessed joint wedding.
+The Unification Church is famous for holding the mass weddings.
+It was founded in 1954 by self-declared messiah Sun Myung Moon.
+The communal weddings started in 1961 and have seen hundreds of thousands of couples walk down the aisle.
+In many cases, the bride and groom had been matched and met for the first time at the ceremony.
+One newlywed spoke about marrying amid the global spread of the coronavirus.
+He told the Reuters news agency: "I'm very happy to attend this deeply blessed joint wedding.
 Since coronavirus is going around these days, I wore a mask to be on the safe side."
-A 23-year-old bride said: "I didn't put on a mask because I wanted to be beautiful for my husband."
+A 23-year-old bride from Benin said: "I didn't put on a mask because I wanted to be beautiful for my husband."